The Farmhouse Table

 On occasion we will slightly sand one or two feet on a table or bench after it has been built to ensure the items sits flat.
 This is to compensate for slight unevenness from the reclaimed wood tops which can affect the table once the reclaimed materials are joined up with the new wood base.

-The tabletop planks are joined using pocket hole screws but are not glued.
+The tabletop planks and table frame are joined using pocket hole screws but are not glued.

 Our sizes are approximate and may vary by up to 5cm in length and 2cm per plank on the width.